LiskArchive/lisk-sdk/README.md

 2. **Change the Lisk configuration**

-To update the redis port in the Lisk configuration, check the section [Configuring Lisk](#configuring-lisk)
+To update the Redis port in the Lisk configuration, check the section [Configuring Lisk](#configuring-lisk)

 ## Installation